rupesh-gupta-data/global-superstore-sales-analysis/README.md

 ## Project Overview
 Retail sales analysis of 51,290 orders across 147 countries (2011–2014).
-Tools used: PostgreSQL and Microsoft Excel.
+Tools used: PostgreSQL, Microsoft Excel, and Power BI.

 ## Key Business Insights
 - 24.45% of orders are loss-making due to excessive discounting